deepinv/deepinv/docs/source/user_guide/training/trainer.rst

     :class:`deepinv.Trainer`
         See here for full descriptions of options provided by Trainer and how you should provide your data.

 Training requires data.
-See our :ref:`datasets User Guide <datasets>` on how to use our predefined datasets, how to use your own datasets with DeepInverse and how to generate datasets of measurements.
+See our :ref:`datasets user guide <datasets>` on how to use our predefined datasets, how to use your own datasets with DeepInverse and how to generate datasets of measurements.

 .. note::